-Sutton It was sud tun or south farm
+This was sud tun or south farm

-This place name comes from the words Tedd inga tun, which means the farm or hamlet belonging to Tedd
+This place-name comes from the words Tedd inga tun, which means the farm or hamlet belonging to Tedd

-Walthamstow comes from 3 Saxon words – weald meaning forest, ham meaning village and stowe meaning place.
+Walthamstow comes from 3 Saxon words – weald meaning forest, ham meaning village, and stowe meaning place.

 The second part of the name comes from the Saxon word stede meaning place.
 The first part of the name is probably from wen meaning hill.
 So it was the place by the hill.

 Willesden was once wella’s dun, which means spring hill